pain64/true-sql/documentation.md

 ## Null-safety
 minimal overture about null-safety.
-True-SQL forces you to take care about nulls.
+TrueSql forces you to take care about nulls.
 You will have to annotate all nullable values with org.jetbrains.annotations.Nullable. db - columns - driver - columns (may be nullable?) drivers can make mistakes. you can force Nullability of the field with …